cloudfoundry/summit-training-classes/operator/site/content/prereqs/index.md

 Please install the following:

-* [Vagrant](https://www.vagrantup.com/downloads.html): Used to provision a bosh-lite instance.
+* [Vagrant](https://www.vagrantup.com/downloads.html): Used to provision a BOSH-lite instance.
 * A Vagrant Provider.
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is recommended.
 * It is highly recommended that you ensure you laptop cannot "sleep" during class.
 If you use a mac, you can install [caffeine](https://itunes.apple.com/us/app/caffeine/id411246225?mt=12).